-- At the 2007-08 competition, Millikin teams took first and third place.
+- At the 2008-09 competition, Millikin teams took first and second place in the competition, having to face each other in the final round of competition.
+Two of the four students were philosophy majors: Justin Allen and Kenny Miller.
+The team of Allen and Miller took first place.
+In addition, Justin was honored as "most outstanding attorney." - At the 2007-08 competition, Millikin teams took first and third place.
 Both attorneys on the first place team were philosophy majors: Dustin Clark and Kenny Miller. - At the 2006-07 competition, Millikin teams took second and third place.
 Two of the four attorneys were philosophy majors: Justin Allen and Dustin Clark. - At the 2005-06 competition, a Millikin team took third place.
 Both students on that team were philosophy majors: Nichole Johnson and Gregg Lagger. - At the 2004-05 competition, Millikin's two teams took first and second place in the competition, having to face each other in the final round of competition.
 Three of the four students on those teams were philosophy majors: Gregg Lagger, Nichole Johnson, and Colleen Cunningham.